smokie777/heavenfire/README.md

 Note that you won't be able to actually run this project if you clone it - there are way too many external application dependencies and complications, and also I have gitignored several sensitive files, such as environment files, prompt files, and training datasets.
 In addition, Luna's LLM is a fine-tuned model linked to my OpenAI account.

-You can see this project live at https://www.twitch.tv/smokie_777

 Luna<br />
 <img src="./readme_assets/image.png" alt="luna" width="350" />